gauravratnakar256/flame/README.md

 To run medmnist job using script goto examples/medmnist
 ```
-run ./502-run-medmnist.sh <code zip name> <number of trainers>
+./502-run-medmnist.sh <code zip name> <number of trainers>
 ```

-For full data code zip name is `medmnist` and for dummy data use `medmnist_dummy` After running the script you will get jobId note it down
+For full data code zip name is `medmnist` and for dummy data use `medmnist_dummy` After running the script you will get jobId use it for below commands

 Example output:
 ```